 Preparation for/and conducting auctions

 This module focuses on preparing the trainee in implementing an auction marketing plan as well as the preparation of auction documents.
 There is a key focus on how to get your auction off the ground and how to plan for every eventuality, as well as planning for after-sale follow-ups and sales procedures.

 This module focuses on qualifying the buyer and for the arrangement of a property inspection for a potential buyer.
 A key area of study is on maintaining communications with the seller as well as the submission process of offers on properties and preparing the necessary documentation required.

-In this module, one of the most important modules which appears later in the schedule, the trainee will learn how to screen tenant enquiries, undertake all the necessary property inspections, obtain and review the tenancy applications as well as record the tenancy agreements.
-A key point of the module is the study of promoting an agencies property management services, as well as establishing client relationships, planning property listing presentations as well as recording and acting on instructions.
+In this module, one of the most important modules which appear later in the schedule, the trainee will learn how to screen tenant enquiries, undertake all the necessary property inspections, obtain and review the tenancy applications as well as record the tenancy agreements.
+A key point of the module is the study of promoting agencies property management services, as well as establishing client relationships, planning property listing presentations as well as recording and acting on instructions.

-In the final module of the training program, the trainee will undertake study of reviewing agency trust accounts for compliance with the trust account executives, how to authorise and verify the trust accounts you are working on as well as managing and controlling these trust accounts for your clients.
+In the final module of the training program, the trainee will undertake a study of reviewing agency trust accounts for compliance with the trust account executives, how to authorise and verify the trust accounts you are working on as well as managing and controlling these trust accounts for your clients.

 With such a comprehensive training course available for you to undertake, you will find that the best training companies like REET will offer you a scope of study beyond that which you need to learn, and offer a complex argument about moral and ethical sales in the real estate environment.
 With this understanding of the requirements and study plans for the real estate training courses, you will be well on your way to getting a head start in gaining accreditation.